atlasTest2019/atlassian-azure-demo/confluence/README.md

 [![Deploy Confluence Data Center to Azure Portal](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fbitbucket.org%2Fatlassian%2Fatlassian-azure-deployment%2Fraw%2Fmaster%2Fconfluence%2Fazuredeploy.json)

-NB.
-The current Azure deployment utilises certain Azure functionality like App Insights, Azure Monitoring, SQL Analytics etc that are still in Preview mode and not available in most regions.
-To ensure you can utilise these technologies deploy into the following regions:
+Note: The current Azure deployment utilizes certain Azure functionality like App Insights, Azure Monitoring, SQL Analytics etc that are still in Preview mode and not available in most regions.
+To ensure you can utilize these technologies deploy into the following regions:

 1. Canada Central
 2. Central India